Darby Allin: Early storylines (2019–2020)

-Allin signed with All Elite Wrestling (AEW) in April 2019, making his debut at Fyter Fest on June 29 in a time-limit draw against Cody.
-At Fight for the Fallen the following month, he teamed with Joey Janela and Jimmy Havoc in a losing effort, which led to a three-way match between the trio at All Out on August 31, won by Havoc.
+In April 2019, Allin signed with the recently established All Elite Wrestling (AEW).
+Two months later at Fyter Fest, he had his first match for the promotion, wrestling Cody to a time-limit draw.
+He then teamed with Joey Janela and Jimmy Havoc in a loss at Fight for the Fallen in July, leading to a three-way match between the trio at All Out in August, which Havoc won.

 Later that year, Allin challenged AEW World Champion Chris Jericho on the October 16 episode of Dynamite, but was unsuccessful.
 In January 2020, he competed in a four-man tournament for a championship opportunity, where he was eliminated by Pac in the opening round.
 He then entered a rivalry with Sammy Guevara, culminating in a win at Revolution on February 29.

 Allin participated in the tournament to crown the inaugural TNT Champion, defeating Guevara in the quarterfinals before losing to Cody in the semifinals on the April 22 episode of Dynamite.
 At Double or Nothing on May 23, he took part in the first Casino ladder match, which was won by Brian Cage.
 After returning to television in July, he resumed his feud with Cage and Ricky Starks, teaming with AEW World Champion Jon Moxley to defeat them in a tag match.
 That led to a title bout against Moxley the following week, which Allin lost.
 On the September 30 episode of Dynamite, Allin defeated Starks, concluding their feud.